How much does a new kitchen cost?

 What determines the cost of a fitted kitchen?

-Your kitchen cost will be determined by a number of factors, including the cabinetry you choose, the handles, the worktops, the appliances and the plumbing.
+The cost of your kitchen will be determined by a number of factors including the cabinetry you choose, the handles, the worktops, the appliances and the plumbing.
 Where you live can also impact the cost of materials and labour – for instance, a new kitchen installation might cost more in London than it does in the North of England.
-While there are budget and DIY options on the market, your kitchen should be built to last, while fulfilling your household’s requirements.

-You should also consider the size of your kitchen and the number of units you’ll need.
-A small galley kitchen (standard in many flats and homes across the UK) will require around 10㎡ of storage space and can start from as little as £1,000 for about eight cabinets.
-A larger kitchen may need 30㎡ of storage and around 20 units, pushing the price up to £7,000.
-You’ll still need to add worktops, installation and any additional building work to this cost, however.
+The size of your kitchen and the number of units you’ll need will also influence the price you end up paying.
+A small galley kitchen (standard in many flats and homes across the UK) will require around 10㎡ of space and can start from as little as £600 for about 8 cabinets.
+A larger 30㎡ kitchen may need around 20 units to fill the space, pushing the price up to £7,000 or more.
+You’ll still need to add worktops, installation and any additional building work to this cost.

-It is worth noting that the scale of your project will have a huge impact on the cost, as well.
+The scale of your project will have an impact on the cost, too.
 A simple upgrade to your cabinets without changing the layout of your kitchen and retaining your existing floor and tiles will cost much less than a complete renovation that may include moving gas and electric points or replacing old floors.

 If you’re looking to give your kitchen a totally new look rather than a kitchen cabinet upgrade, you should hire a professional builder to manage the entire process.
 They can take accurate measurements of your space, assess the scope of work to be completed and ensure everything is done to a high standard.
 Of course, all of this comes at a cost – both money and time – but it’s worth it if you have the budget.